EDUCATION

 - 300 community members mobilized

-We appreciate the Vincentian Community, Chopra for their relentless efforts.
+We sincerely appreciate the Vincentian Community, Chopra for their dedication and relentless efforts in making this initiative possible.

 Skill Development Programs